Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By JS from WI

 Soap scum build up on a tub can be very difficult to remove.
-This is a guide about removing soap scum build up from a plastic tub.
+This is a page about removing soap scum build up from a plastic tub.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.